NVIDIA-Merlin/NVTabular/HowItWorks.md

 In addition to providing mechanisms for transforming the data to prepare it for deep learning models we also provide framework-specific dataloaders to help optimize getting that data to the GPU.
 Under a traditional dataloading scheme, data is read in item by item and collated into a batch.
 PyTorch allows for multiple processes to create many batches at the same time, however this still leads to many individual rows of tabular data accessed independently which impacts I/O, especially when this data is on the disk and not in CPU memory.
 TensorFlow loads and shuffles TFRecords by adopting a windowed buffering scheme that loads data sequentially to a buffer, which it samples batches from randomly and replenishes with the next sequential elements from disk.
 Larger buffer sizes ensure more randomness, but can quickly bottleneck performance as TensorFlow tries to keep the buffer saturated.
 Smaller buffer sizes mean that datasets which aren't uniformly distributed on disk lead to biased sampling and potentially degraded convergence.

-In nvTabular we provide an option to shuffle during dataset creation, creating a uniformly shuffled allowing the dataloader to read in contiguous chunks of data that are already randomized across the entire dataset.
+In NVTabular we provide an option to shuffle during dataset creation, creating a uniformly shuffled allowing the dataloader to read in contiguous chunks of data that are already randomized across the entire dataset.
 NVTabular provides the option to control the number of chunks that are combined into a batch, allowing the end user flexibility when trading off between performance and true randomization.
 This mechanism is critical when dealing with datasets that exceed CPU memory and per epoch shuffling is desired during training.
 Full shuffle of such a dataset can exceed training time for the epoch by several orders of magnitude.

 When compared to an item by item dataloader of PyTorch we have benchmarked our throughput as 100x faster dependent upon batch and tensor size.
-Relative to Tensorflow’s windowed shuffle nvTabular is ~2.5x faster with many optimizations still available.
+Relative to Tensorflow’s windowed shuffle NVTabular is ~2.5x faster with many optimizations still available.

 Multi-GPU Support:
 -----------------------
 Multi-GPU support is planned through Dask-cudf and Dask which allows for the easy parallelization of operations across multiple GPUs.
-To use multi-gpu nvTabular specify the devices you want to leverage in the creation of the workflow.
+To use multi-gpu NVTabular specify the devices you want to leverage in the creation of the workflow.

 CPU Support:
 ------------
-Operators will also be developed using pandas to provide support for users who don’t have access to GPU resources and who wish to use the higher level API that nvTabular provides.
+Operators will also be developed using pandas to provide support for users who don’t have access to GPU resources and who wish to use the higher level API that NVTabular provides.
 We will try to provide support and feature parity for CPU but GPU acceleration is the focus of this library.
 Check the API documentation for coverage.